-Connecticut Broken Bone Injury Lawyers
+Connecticut Broken Bone Injury Legal Team

 - Greenstick fracture: Bone is bent

-- Transverse fracture: Fracture at a right angle to the bone.
+- Transverse fracture: Fracture at a right angle to the bone

-- Oblique fracture: Fracture with a curved pattern.
+- Oblique fracture: Fracture with a curved pattern

-- Comminuted fracture: Fracture which leads to the bone in several pieces.
+- Comminuted fracture: Fracture which leads to the bone in several pieces

-- Impacted fracture: Ends are driven into each other.
+- Impacted fracture: Ends are driven into each other

-- Buckle fracture: Type of impacted fracture.
+- Buckle fracture: Type of impacted fracture

-- Stress fracture: Hairline fracture.
+- Stress fracture: Hairline fracture

-- Compound fracture: Bone protrudes through the skin.
+- Compound fracture: Bone protrudes through the skin

-Eagan, Donohue, Van Dyke & Falsey, LLP | West Hartford, Connecticut Personal Injury Attorneys
+Eagan & Donohue | West Hartford, Connecticut Personal Injury Legal Team

-If you have received a broken bone as the result of a car accident, workplace accident, or an accident caused by another’s negligence, do not hesitate to contact the experienced Connecticut broken bone injury lawyers of Eagan, Donohue, Van Dyke & Falsey, LLP.
-Our attorneys have years of experience in handling accident cases and understand just how dangerous any type of accident can be.
+If you have sustained a broken bone as the result of a car accident, workplace accident, or an accident caused by another’s negligence, do not hesitate to contact the experienced team at Eagan & Donohue.
+We have years of experience in handling accident cases and we understand just how dangerous any type of accident can be.

 We appreciate that broken bones require more than just casts to fully heal, and many often require surgery and a lifestyle change.